paliwalpiyush151/Project-Predict-Bike-Sharing-Demand-with-AutoGluon/project-report.md

 - Independent features `season` and `weather` were initially read as `integer`.
 Since these are categorical variables, they were transformed into `category` data type.
 - The data for `year`, `month`, `day` *(dayofweek)* and `hour` were extracted as distinct independent features from the `datetime` feature using feature extraction.
 Upon feature extraction, `datetime` feature was dropped.
 - After probing and considering the features, `casual` and `registered`, it was noticed that the RMSE scores improved significantly during cross-validation and these independent features were highly co-related to the target variable `count`.
 However, the features `casual` and `registered` are only present in the train dataset and absent in the test data; hence, these features were ignored/dropped during model training
-- Another categorical feature `day_type` was added based on `holiday` and `workingday` feature.
-It was defined to effectively segregate "weekday", "weekend" and "holiday" categories.
 - Further, data visualization was conducted to derive insights from the features.

 ### How much better did your model preform after adding additional features and why do you think that is?